Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Introduction

-In case of $p=2$, the Babai-Beals problem has been solved by Kantor and Kassabov \cite{kantor-kassabov2013}, we briefly discuss its version in Section~\ref{sec:even-case} as an illustration of our methods.
+In case of $p=2$, the Babai-Beals problem has been solved by Kantor and Kassabov \cite{kantor15.16}, and in Section~\ref{sec:even-case} we briefly discuss how our methods can also be applied to this case.

+We exclude small cases $|\bF| < 7$ from consideration in this paper because they -- and, more generally, black box recognition of classical matrix groups over small fields are comprehensively treated in the memoir by Kantor and Seress \cite{kantor01.168}.

-Note that, in the first part of the statement of Theorem \ref{cor:unipotent}, we do not have any information about the ground field of the group $\YY$.
+Note that, in Theorem \ref{cor:unipotent}, we do not have any information about the ground field of the group $Y$.
 However, we use some form of an upper bound on the size of this field which is implicitly present in the global exponent $E$.
+Note also that we construct a unipotent element without knowing its order and our algorithm is Las Vegas due to the unipotency test, Lemma~\ref{lem:test:uni}.
+To find the characteristic of the underlying field, we construct a unipotent element and then find its order.

-In the special case of matrix groups, Theorem~\ref{cor:unipotent} takes the form that also remained unknown until now.
+In the special case when our black box group $\YY$ is explicitly represented by matrices, Theorem~\ref{cor:unipotent} takes the form that also remained unknown until now.

-\begin{corollary} Given matrices $g_1, \dots, g_m$ in a group $\gl_n(\bF)$ of matrices over a finite field\/ $\bF_{p^k}$ of odd characteristic $p$ which generate subgroup $G$ isomorphic to $\sl_2(\bF_{p^l})$, we can find in $G$ a non-trivial unipotent element in probabilistic time polynomial in $k,l,m,n$ and\/ $\log p$. \end{corollary}
+\begin{corollary} Let $p$ be an odd prime number.
+Given matrices $g_1, \dots, g_m$ in the group $\gl_n(\bF_{p^k})$ of invertible matrices over a finite field\/ $\bF_{p^k}$ of odd characteristic $p$ which generate subgroup $G$ isomorphic to $\sl_2(\bF_{p^l})$, $p^l\geq 7$, we can find in $G$ a non-trivial unipotent element in probabilistic time polynomial in $k,l,m,n$ and\/ $\log p$.
+Our algorithm is Las Vegas. \end{corollary}

-Our next result is the solution to the problem of recognizing a black box group encrypting $\psl_2$ defined over a field of unknown odd characteristic.
+Our next result is a solution to the problem of recognizing a black box group encrypting the group $\psl_2(\bF)$ defined over an unknown field of unknown odd characteristic.